koushiksridhar/koush-resume-web/content/about/index.md

 Wherever I go, I bring my creativity, work ethic, and motivation to learn.
 I choose to develop lasting relationships and code projects that can make an impact.

-Here are a few technologies I've been working with recently:
+Here are some of the technologies I've been working with recently: